linuxswords/eptracker/README.markdown

 -------------

 - scala
-- play! framework 2.2.1
+- play! framework 2.3.5
 - mysql-database although other might work also

-start with 'play run' on the commandline, fire up localhost:9000 and start importing and flagging shows
+start with 'activator run' on the commandline, fire up localhost:9000 and start importing and flagging shows

 Configuration
 -------------